Content updates

 It is appropriate to hold separate family group meetings to develop the case plan if there is:

-• an existing Significant DFV threat alert recorded in a person’s profile in ICMS
+- an existing Significant DFV threat alert recorded in a person’s profile in Unify

 Attention

-If domestic and family violence is known or suspected, partner with the mother first to discuss the worries and develop a plan to create safety for her throughout the case planning process.
-For information on case planning for families if there is domestic and family violence, refer to Case planning in the practice kit Domestic and family violence.
+If domestic and family violence is known or suspected, partner with the person experiencing violence to plan for her safety throughout the case planning process.
+(Refer to the practice kit Domestic and family violence Engaging with victims and people who use violence.)

 Prepare for the meeting